#Provide reliable and secure channels for the transmission of financial information

 There is a possibility of their wide exploitation in transaction banking and related services such as H2H (Host-to-Host), SWIFT, cash management and trade finance.

 #Set out for the future of banking with DCCT, DTS and blockchain

-#When opening a bank account, the user is assigned a personal digital chip card associated with that bank account.
+#When opening a bank account, the client is assigned a personal digital chip card associated with that bank account.

-At any time, the payer may initiate a transaction and retrieve a transactional digital telegram generated on the remote database server after the transaction has been initiated.
+At any time, the payer may initiate a transaction and retrieve the transactional digital telegram generated on the remote database server after the transaction has been initiated.

-The transactional digital telegram is sent to the payer's bank to verify the payer's data, and then forwarded to the payee's bank to verify the payee's data.
+The transactional digital telegram is sent to the payer's bank to verify the payer's details and then forwarded to the payee's bank to verify the payee's details.

 Depending on the results of the verification, the transaction will be either executed or rejected.